wilas/vbkick/README.md

 ## Why ?

-After vagrant 1.1 release veewee stop working in nice way (veewee conflicts with vagrant 1.1+, dependency issues and other blablabla) - there are of course someworkaround available, but mixing installed vagrant package, gem, rvm, bundle in not pleasant in use (read: it is f*** madness).
+After vagrant 1.1 release, veewee stop working in nice way (veewee conflicts with vagrant 1.1+, dependency issues and other blablabla) - there are of course some workaround available, but mixing installed vagrant package, gem, rvm, bundle in not pleasant in use (read: it is f*** madness):
  - https://github.com/jedi4ever/veewee/issues/607
  - https://github.com/jedi4ever/veewee/issues/611
  - https://github.com/mitchellh/vagrant/blob/v1.2.0/CHANGELOG.md#110-march-14-2013

 I decide write something light, what do one thing well, a tool that I can rely on.